-At the McWhorter School of Pharmacy, it's also possible to earn your pharmacy degree while simultaneously earning a graduate minor in business.
-This is a joint program between the McWhorter School of Pharmacy and the Brock School of Business that lets you take MBA-level courses as electives for your pharmacy degree.
+At the McWhorter School of Pharmacy, you can earn your pharmacy degree while simultaneously earning a graduate minor in business.
+This is a joint program between the McWhorter School of Pharmacy and the Brock School of Business that lets you take M.B.A.-level courses.
 On completing the program, you earn a graduate minor in business along with your Pharm.D.

-Whether you plan on owning your own practice or working with a pharmaceutical company, a sound business background gives you strong advantages.
+Whether you plan on owning your own pharmacy, working with a pharmaceutical company or any other option as a practicing pharmacist, a sound business background gives you strong advantages.

 You will have two separate grade point averages, one for business and one for pharmacy.
 Pharmacy school ranking and percentiles will be based on the pharmacy only GPA.
 Students must maintain a 3.0 GPA in the business program to be in good standing.

 Students may register for a maximum of 21 credits per full semester.
 If desired, you may petition the school's Associate Dean of Academic Affairs to exceed this maximum course load.

 Tuition for business courses is charged separately from pharmacy program tuition.
 The graduate business minor will not be listed on the pharmacy diploma, but will be included in the official academic transcript.

 Admission to the graduate business minor program is based on a status of good standing in the pharmacy program.
 Students who wish to pursue the graduate business minor should contact the Brock School of Business (205-726-2040, email@example.com).
 If a student decides to seek entry to the M.B.A., he/she is required to take the GMAT or GRE and follow the admission requirements in place at the time of application.